maxibor/madman/README.md

   --metaspades                      Specify to run metaSPAdes.
 Default: false --biospades                       Specify to run BiosyntheticSPAdes.
 Default: false --minlen                          Minimum contig length (bp) to retain.
-Default:  300 --minread                         Minimum number of reads aligned to contig to consider contig.
-Default: 1000 --coverage                        Minimum depth coverage to consider contig.
-Default: 0.5 --wlen                            Window length from 5' end of reads to consider for damage estimation.
+Default:  300 --wlen                            Window length from 5' end of reads to consider for damage estimation.
 Default: 35 --mindamage                       Minimum frequency of C to T damage on the first base of the 5' end of the read.
 Default: 0.2